Determine the currently protected area

 - In the Suitability Modeler pane, click Run.

-In the output, the values range from 50, representing 10 points, or maximum value, for each of the input layers, to 16.8 points, representing low scores from each of the input layers.
+In the output, you can see the impact of the lower resolution data in the large blocky 30 kilometer pixel footprints, but the result also retains some of the fine-grained data quality of the higher resolution layers.
+This output resolution is acceptable for this analysis.
+The values range from 50, representing 10 points, or maximum value, for each of the input layers, to 16.8 points, representing low scores from each of the input layers.
 High values in the output represent areas that have a high priority for conservation, based on the values you assigned in the model.

-The result is based on the data but also on your professional knowledge and judgement about which layers to include, the importance of the different layers, and the transformation and the weighting of the values.
+The result is based on the data but also on your professional knowledge and judgment about which layers to include, the importance of the different layers, and the transformation and the weighting of the values.
+Modeling is a nonlinear, iterative process, and is subject to some inherent constraints.

 Locate regions